Physical Barrier To Communication

 Environmental NoiseLoud sounds disrupt focus and speechMachinery, office chatter, street traffic

-Architectural LayoutsDistance, walls, or lack of visual contactHigh partitions, separate buildings, poor seating
+Architectural LayoutsDistance, walls, lack of visual contactHigh partitions, long hallways, separate buildings

 Technical GlitchesProblems with digital tools or infrastructureVideo freezing, bad audio, unstable internet

-Accessibility GapsInadequate facilities for disabilitiesNo ramps, lack of captions or visual alarms
+Accessibility GapsInadequate facilities for disabilitiesNo ramps, lack of captions, small text on screens

-Time/DistanceRemote or global teams face connection challengesTime zone clashes, asynchronous collaboration
+Time/DistanceRemote or global teams face connection issuesTime zone clashes, async collaboration

 Information OverloadToo much data clouds the messageLong emails, endless threads